What is a JISA?

 Who can setup/fund a JISA?

 A JISA account can only be opened by a parent or legal guardian for children under the age of 18.
-Once the account is setup, it can be funded directly by friends and family so long as the annual allowance is not exceeded! (£4,1260 for the 2018/19 tax year).
-You can obtain your child's JISA account details to provide to family by heading to your Funding page on a desktop and submitting a bank transfer.
+Once the account is setup, it can be funded directly by friends and family so long as the annual allowance is not exceeded! (£4,260 for the 2018/19 tax year).
+You can obtain your child's JISA account details by heading to the Funding page on our website and submitting a bank transfer.
 By doing this, you will receive our Wealthsimple bank details, sort code, as well as your JISA account number which you will need to input in the reference field.